Pluto: Discovery

-Name and symbol
+Name

-The name Pluto is for the Roman god of the underworld, from a Greek epithet for Hades.
+The name Pluto came from the Roman god of the underworld; and it is also an epithet for Hades (the Greek equivalent of Pluto).

 Upon the announcement of the discovery, Lowell Observatory received over a thousand suggestions for names.
 Three names topped the list: Minerva, Pluto and Cronus.
 'Minerva' was the Lowell staff's first choice but was rejected because it had already been used for an asteroid; Cronus was disfavored because it was promoted by an unpopular and egocentric astronomer, Thomas Jefferson Jackson See.
-A vote was taken, and 'Pluto' was the unanimous choice.
-To make sure the name stuck, and that the planet wouldn't suffer changes in its name as Uranus had, Lowell Observatory proposed the name to the American Astronomical Society and the Royal Astronomical Society; both approved it unanimously.
+A vote was then taken and 'Pluto' was the unanimous choice.
+To make sure the name stuck, and that the planet would not suffer changes in its name as Uranus had, Lowell Observatory proposed the name to the American Astronomical Society and the Royal Astronomical Society; both approved it unanimously.
 The name was published on May 1, 1930.

-The name 'Pluto' had received some 150 nominations among the letters and telegrams sent to Lowell.
+The name Pluto had received some 150 nominations among the letters and telegrams sent to Lowell.
 The first had been from Venetia Burney (1918–2009), an eleven-year-old schoolgirl in Oxford, England, who was interested in classical mythology.
 She had suggested it to her grandfather Falconer Madan when he read the news of Pluto's discovery to his family over breakfast; Madan passed the suggestion to astronomy professor Herbert Hall Turner, who cabled it to colleagues at Lowell on March 16, three days after the announcement.

-The name 'Pluto' was mythologically appropriate: the god Pluto was one of six surviving children of Saturn, and the others had already all been chosen as names of planets (his brothers Jupiter and Neptune, and his sisters Ceres, Juno and Vesta).
+The name 'Pluto' was mythologically appropriate: the god Pluto was one of six surviving children of Saturn, and the others had already all been chosen as names of major or minor planets (his brothers Jupiter and Neptune, and his sisters Ceres, Juno and Vesta).
 Both the god and the planet inhabited "gloomy" regions, and the god was able to make himself invisible, as the planet had been for so long.

+The choice was further helped by the fact that the first two letters of Pluto were the initials of Percival Lowell; indeed, 'Percival' had been one of the more popular suggestions for a name for the new planet.